-NYC Students First to Participate in New Curriculum Grant Program
+NYC Students First to Participate in New Integrated STEM Certifications Program

 Tanya worked with CTeLearning and the Web Professionals Association to bring in this courseware to offer to her career and technical education students.
 She enabled her students to future-proof their professional paths, equipping themselves with the skills needed to succeed in the professional world—no matter how it continues to change.
 Having technical training skills combined with industry-recognized certifications sets these students up with the hard and soft skills to excel in whatever career path they pursue.
 Under this new grant program, students earned their certifications as they completed the project-based courses.
 The certifications were fully integrated into the courses to reduce test anxiety and equip students with the skills needed to succeed, and the certifications were offered at no charge to the school or students.